lenkiefer/lenkiefer.github.com/_Rmd/2016-08-13-visual-meditations-on-house-prices-part5.Rmd

 ### Slopegraph

-The slope graph is a line plot with one two points.
+The slopegraph is a line plot with two points.
 In this case, the median price in 2015Q2 and in 2016Q2.
 We'll arrange the dates on the x axis and have the price displayed on the y axis.
 We'll use a logarithmic scale for the y axis, so the slopes of the lines will approximate the percentage change in the median price.

 We'll call out the United State median sales price by overlaying a red line on tope of gray lines representing each individual metro area.
 In the animation we'll loop through each metro and update the histogram.